pegasus-isi/pegasus/doc/sphinx/reference-configuration.rst

    ${user.home}/.pegasusrc
    have lowest priority.

+Starting Pegasus 5.0 release, pegasus properties can also be specified as environment variables.
+The properties specified by an environment variable have higher precedence than those specified in a properties file.

+To specify a pegasus property as an environment variable you need to do the following:

+1. Convert your property name to upper case
+2. Replace . with __ .
+3. Add a leading _ to the property name.

+For example, to specify pegasus.catalog.replica in your environment you will specify

+..

+ _PEGASUS__CATALOG__REPLICA__FILE = /path/to/replicas.yml

 Commandline properties have the highest priority.
 These override any property loaded from a property file.
 Each commandline property is introduced by a -D argument.
 Note that these arguments are parsed by the shell wrapper, and thus the -D arguments must be the first arguments to any command.
 Commandline properties are useful for debugging purposes.

 From Pegasus 3.1 release onwards, support has been dropped for the following properties that were used to signify the location of the